toliva/ConnectivityContent/apis/01-Availability, Rates, Restrictions, Booking and Reservations/01-EQC-API/03-simulator-tool.md

 1 or more statuses can optionally be specified.
 BR simulator to return 3 Hotel Collect bookings.

-·         A reservation associated with POS ID prefixed by “A-“, Rate Plan ID=31000A, as well as customer CC.
+* A reservation associated with POS ID prefixed by “A-“, Rate Plan ID=31000A, as well as customer CC.
-·         A modification associated with POS ID prefixed by “A-“, Rate Plan ID=31000A, as well as customer CC.
+* A modification associated with POS ID prefixed by “A-“, Rate Plan ID=31000A, as well as customer CC.
-·         A cancellation associated with POS ID prefixed by “A-“.
+* A cancellation associated with POS ID prefixed by “A-“.

-Each booking should have unique booking ID.
+Each booking should have a unique booking ID.

-If specified in request, booking status in RS will randomly be one of the specified values.
+If specified in the request, booking status in RS will randomly be one of the specified values.
 If no values were specified, it will be pending.

 Booking confirmation number will be a random number between 1000000 and 10000000 for bookings in confirmed status.